hjvanderhorn/Cortex_vanderHorn_2025_publication/README.md

 For dynamic FC analyses, we used modified code based on https://github.com/juanitacabral/LEiDA.

-Raw data can be found in our fitbir repository (fitbir.nih.gov) under reference number FITBIR-STUDY0000339.

 Note that functions from the Group ICA of fMRI toolbox (GIFT; https://github.com/trendscenter/gift) and SPM12 (https://github.com/spm/spm12) were used throughout the scripts as well.

 Cohen's d effect sizes were computed using the computeCohen_d.m function (https://nl.mathworks.com/matlabcentral/fileexchange/62957-computecohen_d-x1-x2-varargin).